ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 epoch-tick:

-: Either a string, a byte string, or an integer used by RATS roles in a trust domain as extra data included in the production of conceptual messages as specified by the RATS architecture {{-rats-arch}} to associate them with a certain epoch.
+: Either a string, a byte string, or an integer used by RATS roles within a trust domain as extra data included in conceptual messages {{-rats-arch}} to associate them with a certain epoch.

 #### Creation